DIKU-EDU/uldp16/material/unix-like-data-processing.md

 ### Exercises

+1. Which concrete executable does `sh` resolve to?

-1. Which concrete executable does `bash` resolve to?
+2. Which concrete executable does `bash` resolve to?

-2. Which concrete executable does `which` resolve to?
+3. Which concrete executable does `which` resolve to?

 # More Data For Your Shell